 Format for Course:

 i.
 Understanding Japan Through The Eyes Of Christian Faith; (Fifth Edition), 2014. $14.95 at Amazon.
-A PDF downloaded version is available from Don Wright.
+A PDF downloaded version is available for $6 from Don Wright.

 iii.
 How to Share the Good News With Your Japanese Friend, Mark Reasoner.
 A print copy and PDF file can be purchased here.

 iv.
-Operation Japan, is now available as a digital download from Don Wright.
+Operation Japan.
+2019 Paperback and Kindle versions are available at Amazon.com.
+The expanded version, 2018 Edition. is also available as a download from Don Wright.
 This is an updated version for $5 and linked with the internet.
 It includes pictures and greatly expanded content.
-Request for Operation Japan CD Also, Operation Japan 5th Edition is available from Amazon.
+Request for Operation Japan CD,

 Two interviews with Japanese and one with foreigner.
 If a Japanese person is not available, a contact will be provided.